nottherealslimshady/cti_taxi_hub/README.md

 This is a Python application running in its own Docker container.

-It uses vt_fetcher.py and otx_fetcher.py to make API calls to VirusTotal and AlienVault OTX, respectively.
+It uses vt_fetcher.py, otx_fetcher.py, and abuseipdb_fetcher.py to make API calls to their respective services.

 The fetched raw intelligence is parsed and converted into STIX 2.x Indicator and Observable objects using the stix2 Python library.
+For AbuseIPDB, custom STIX properties (x_abuseipdb_...) are used to store additional details like the confidence score.

 The taxii_publisher.py then takes these STIX objects, bundles them, and sends them to the OpenTAXII server's Inbox service using HTTP POST requests with a TAXII 1.x XML wrapper.

 The main.py script orchestrates this process, running it periodically (e.g., every hour).

 Data Flow:
-VirusTotal / OTX APIs -> Python Fetchers -> STIX 2.x Conversion -> TAXII Publisher -> OpenTAXII Inbox -> OpenTAXII Database
+VirusTotal / OTX / AbuseIPDB APIs -> Python Fetchers -> STIX 2.x Conversion -> TAXII Publisher -> OpenTAXII Inbox -> OpenTAXII Database

 Troubleshooting
 Containers not starting: Check docker-compose logs <service_name> for errors.

 API Key Issues: Double-check your API keys in config.py and ensure they are correctly set as environment variables in docker-compose.yml.

-Rate Limits: Free tier APIs (like VirusTotal, OTX) have rate limits.
+Rate Limits: Free tier APIs (like VirusTotal, OTX, AbuseIPDB) have rate limits.
 The Python scripts include basic time.sleep() for 429 errors, but you might hit limits if you try to fetch too much too quickly.

 Security Group: Ensure port 9000 (and 22 for SSH) is open in your AWS EC2 Security Group.